chr56/Phonograph_Plus/README.md

 **A revived classic material designed music player for Android**

-Phonograph is a light-weighted material designed local music player for Android.
-And Phonograph Plus currently is an _independent_ fork of [Phonograph](https://github.com/kabouzeid/Phonograph) since it is no longer maintained (which has been no longer active after 2020 and has been archived in 2023), and has been in maintenance and development since 2021.
+Phonograph Plus is a light-weighted offline music player for Android.

+It is an independent, actively maintained fork of [Phonograph](https://github.com/kabouzeid/Phonograph), which been no longer actively maintained after 2020 and has been archived in 2023.
+Phonograph Plus has been in maintenance and development since 2021.
+It retains most of Phonograph's original features and familiar user interface while adding new capabilities and enhancements for better user experience.
+Its underlying codebase has been modernized for development as well.

 ## **Downloads**